 There are decent wildlife densities in Buffalo Springs, and most safari animals can be spotted in a couple of days.
 Several habituated leopards make their home in the reserve and can be relied on for great sightings.
 Rhinos are absent, but elephants are plentiful, and there is a good variety of antelopes, including both the greater and lesser kudu.

-Several dry-country adapted mammals that don’t occur in most Kenyan parks can be found here.
+Several dry-country adapted mammals that don’t occur in most Kenyan parks can also be found here.
 The reticulated giraffe with its striking pattern is common.
-Beisa oryx is particularly well adapted to arid conditions.
+Beisa oryx well adapted to arid conditions.
 The gerenuk, with its elongated neck, is able to stand on its hind legs and nibble hard-to-reach leaves.
-Both the common Burch ell’s zebra and the bigger Grevy’s zebra can be found alongside each other.
+Best Time for Wildlife

-Buffalo Springs doesn’t get a lot of rain and can be visited throughout the year, but the best wildlife viewing is in the Dry season from June to October.
+Buffalo Springs visited throughout the year, but the best wildlife viewing is in the Dry season from June to October.
 At this time, the vegetation is minimal and animals congregate around predictable water sources.
 April is the wettest month, and wildlife viewing can sometimes be more challenging at this time.

 Together, Samburu and Buffalo Springs National Reserves have over 390 bird species recorded.
 The dry, open country offers very rewarding birding opportunities.
 The area holds a number of northeast African dry-country species that are shared with Ethiopia and Somalia.
 Some of the heavyweights to look out for are Somali ostrich, vulturine guineafowl, and Abyssinian ground hornbill.
 This area is also great to see the unusual Egyptian vulture.

 Buffalo Springs has a hot and dry climate.
 Nights are usually cool.
-The average daytime temperature is 32°C/90°F, while the average nighttime temperature is 16°C/61°F. It is advisable to take warm clothing for early morning game drives.
+The average daytime temperature is 32°C/90°F, while the average nighttime temperature is 16°C/61°F. It is also advisable to take warm clothing for early morning game drives.
 The annual rainfall is low, but peaks in April and November.
-Rain tends to fall as short, heavy showers, which are widely scattered.

 Days are sunny and hot.
 It is very dry, and there is almost no rain at all.